Max's Digital Garden

 - my homepage, which loads when I open Obsidian and thanks to the homepage plugin I can have a separate one on mobile vs desktop (plugin website)

-- a snippets file which holds my cheat sheet for markdown and other script.
+- a snippets file which holds my cheat sheet for markdown and links to plugin documentation

 digital garden (drafts)